JanCBrammer/biopeaks/README.md

 extrema, any edits that break the alternation of peaks and troughs (e.g., two consecutive peaks) will automatically be discarded when you save the extrema.
-If you already calculated statistics, don't forget to calculate them again after peak editing
+If you already calculated statistics, don't forget to calculate them again after peak editing.

 ### batch processing
 **WARNING:** There is no substitute for manually checking the biosignal's